-Crosses the Line Twice: Some jokes verge on this.
-For exemple, in Iznogoud's Childhood, we get a scene of the Caliph interrupting the headman about to cut a fruit thief's right hand.
-The Caliph forbids it, arguing that he won't be able to atone if he is missing his right hand... and as such orders the headsman to cut his left hand.
-Then we cut to Iznogoud himself, who explains that part of why he wants to be Caliph is to remove that law about cutting a fruit thief's hand which he finds stupid because he think they should just cut both hands.
+- Crosses the Line Twice: Some jokes verge on this.
+For exemple, in Iznogoud's Childhood, we get a scene of the Caliph interrupting the headman about to cut off a fruit thief's right hand.
+The Caliph forbids it, arguing that he won't be able to atone if he is missing his right hand... and as such orders the headsman to cut off his left hand.
+Then we cut to Iznogoud himself, who explains that part of why he wants to be Caliph is to remove that law about cutting off a fruit thief's hand which he finds stupid because he think they should just cut off both hands.

-Crowning Moment Of Awesome: Iznogoud, of all people, gets one in Iznogoud Finally Caliph, where he is put on trial in what he pretty much knows is going to be a Kangaroo Court, since an entire conspiracy is behind it.
+- Moment of Awesome: Iznogoud, of all people, gets one in Iznogoud Finally Caliph, where he is put on trial in what he pretty much knows is going to be a Kangaroo Court, since an entire conspiracy is behind it.
 He convinces the Caliph to act on his behalf, but the conspiracy has the trial take place right as the Caliph is sleeping, so they can sentence him to death without any interruption.
 Iznogoud answers by pretending he didn't hear the sentence, until the court is screaming it loud enough to awaken the Caliph.
 Since awakening the Caliph without a good reason is a major crime, and announcing a sentence isn't a good reason, the court is forced to justify themselves by saying they awakened him so he would help Iznogoud as promised.